-- manage the impact of taking underground water by preventing transfer of an allocation to high use areas - maintain the integrity of the aquifers - protect the resource locally, throughout each management area and the entire Peake, Roby and Sherlock PWA - promote the efficient and sustainable use of underground water resources. - ensure that the taking of underground water from the proposed new point of taking does not have the potential to: - increase the stress in the aquifer (relative to the original point of taking) - adversely impact on the structural integrity of the aquifers and aquitards - adversely impact on the quantity and quality of underground water in the aquifer - detrimentally affect the ability of other persons to lawfully take from the underground water - detrimentally affect any ecosystems that depend on the underground water - detrimentally affect the productive capacity of the land
+- manage the impact of taking underground water by preventing transfer of an allocation to high use areas - · maintain the integrity of the aquifers - protect the resource locally, throughout each management area and the entire Peake, Roby and Sherlock PWA - promote the efficient and sustainable use of underground water resources. - minimise adverse impacts of groundwater extraction on Aboriginal cultural values and environmental values, in particular on the natural flow of groundwater in the area and other parts of connected Ngarrindjeri Ruwe/Ruwar and First Peoples' Country. - promote awareness of Aboriginal values associated with the lands and water - ensure that the taking of underground water from the proposed new point of taking does not have the potential to: - i. increase the stress in the aquifer (relative to the original point of taking) - ii. adversely impact on the structural integrity of the aquifers and aquitards - iii. adversely impact on the quantity and quality of underground water in the aquifer - iv. detrimentally affect the ability of other persons to lawfully take from the underground water - v. detrimentally affect any ecosystems that depend on the underground water - vi. detrimentally affect the productive capacity of the land

-6.2 | Principles
+6.2 Principles

-All transfers of water allocations are subject to the allocation principles set out in section 5 of the Plan.
+All transfers of water allocations are subject to the allocation principles set out in Section 5 of the Plan.
 Principles that relate to the transfer of licences and allocations in the Peake, Roby and Sherlock PWA are listed below:

 - 14. Permanent and/or temporary transfers of allocations shall be permitted within, and between, management zones as specified in Table 5 and subject to principles 15-21. - 15.
-The transfer of water into any management zone shall not cause the Annual Allocated Volumes to be exceeded as listed in Table 2. - 16.
+The transfer of water into any management zone shall not cause the annual allocated volumes to be exceeded as listed in Table 2. - 16.
 In the case of a temporary transfer, the allocation shall be accounted for in both the originating and receiving management zones.
-A permanent transfer of water will allow for new allocations to become available within the respective zones' Annual Allocation Volume limit. - 17.
-A water allocation shall not be transferred for any purpose where the proposed point of extraction is within a one kilometre radius of a well completed within the same aquifer that is: - a. endorsed on a licence: or - b. used as a source of domestic water; or - c. used as a source of stock water unless the transferee has lawful access to the well(s).
+A permanent transfer of water will allow for new allocations to become available within the respective zones' annual allocation volume limit. - 17.
+A water allocation shall not be transferred for any purpose where the proposed point of extraction is within a one kilometre radius of a well completed within the same aquifer that is: - i. endorsed on a licence; or - ii. used as a source of domestic water; or - iii. used as a source of stock water unless the transferee has lawful access to the well(s).